mgechev/blog.mgechev.com/_drafts/typed-lambda-calculus-create-type-checker-transpiler-compiler.md

 }
 ```

-Lets take a look at some specific terms:
+Lets take a look at two interesting terms:

 ### Application